gmankab/fedora-mobility/readme.md

-# install fedora 43 phosh on oneplus 6
+# fedora 43 on oneplus 6

 ### disclaimer